 - Bonus one!
 Have a Twitter follow button on your website and blog to make it easy for people to follow you.

 Oh, and if you think you can take a shortcut and buy Twitter followers, DON’T!
 They are not your target market.
-They are fake accounts!
+Moreover, they are fake accounts!
+Besides that, Twitter and all the networks for that matter, regularly purge fake accounts.

 If a lot of what I’m saying here seems like a foreign language to you, then you need the Ultimate Online Marketing Glossary!